 What Is the Life Expectancy for Mesothelioma?

-The average mesothelioma life expectancy with treatment for patients is approximately 12-21 months and varies based on factors like the patient’s overall health, stage at diagnosis, mesothelioma cell type, and what type of mesothelioma the patient has.
+The average mesothelioma life expectancy with treatment is approximately 12-21 months.
+This time frame varies based on several factors, such as the patient’s overall health, stage at diagnosis, mesothelioma cell type, and type of mesothelioma.

 Mesothelioma life expectancy, which is the predicted length of time a patient is expected to live after their diagnosis, is part of a patient’s overall mesothelioma prognosis.